 We’re committed to the compliance of all parties including you,

 Kandra Labs also acts as a data processor to deliver the

-discusses how the Zulip on-premise software works in relation to GDPR
+discusses how the Zulip on-premises software works in relation to GDPR

 Zulip Cloud's subprocessors

 Zulip Cloud may use the following Subprocessors to host Customer Data

 GDPR compliance with Zulip Cloud

 responding to a request from one of your users in relation to the

 - A Zulip user can change their profile information, delete their

 panel to deactivate users, edit or delete their account details,

 - For complying with access requests, you'll want to start with that

 all the data related to a Zulip user or organization.

 - The Zulip REST API lets you

 any assistance related to this topic.

-GDPR compliance on-premise
+GDPR compliance on-premises

 you can have complete control over how your organization uses the data

 In addition to the features described above that are available in

 - The Zulip server comes with a command-line tool,